 You get a formal mortgage offer following your full mortgage application and when the lender has carried out their survey.
 Along with testing your ability to make repayments, they check the property you’re buying is worth what you’re paying for it.

 This isn’t to say that you shouldn’t get a DIP.
 Most estate agents will want to see one before accepting an offer on a property.
 Think of your DIP as a test run, and a way to give you some confidence and peace of mind if you’re worried about running into any bumps in the road.
-If you need a DIP but don’t know where to start, make an enquiry.
+If you need a DIP but don’t know where to start, make an enquiry to find out your options.

 There’s a number of reasons why you might not be approved for a DIP.
 Your lender or broker will be able to tell you exactly why.
 Having your DIP being ‘referred’ is different from being declined.
 If your DIP’s been ‘referred’ it means the mortgage underwriter is looking at your application in a bit more detail.
 If you’re referred, your mortgage advisor can step in and explain anything the underwriter isn’t sure about.

-Our brokers are experts in complex mortgages.
-They’ve seen it all, and know how to get the best deal for you.
-If you have a situation that isn’t straightforward, make an enquiry to learn your options.
+Our Mortgage Experts know all about complex mortgages.
+They’ve seen it all, and know how to get the right deal for you.
+If you have a situation that isn’t straightforward, make an enquiry to find out your options.

 There's no standard timeframe when it comes to mortgage applications.
 But you can usually expect to wait around a month from when you submit your application to getting a mortgage offer.
 If your situation is a little more complicated it will probably take a bit longer as there's more factors for the lender to consider.
 Your mortgage broker will be your shield between you and the lender.
 They'll be able to chase up any delays, and clarify anything for the mortgage underwriters.